SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         cookiecutter . -f --no-input
         ```

-        and it should create a new folder using the default values of the `cookiecutter.json` file.
+        And it should create a new folder using the default values of the `cookiecutter.json` file.

     5. Finally, make sure to push any changes you made to the template to GitHub, such that you in the future can use it
         by simply running